 Use the Type Tool (T) to create a text frame 47 mm in Width and 196 mm in Height.
 You may need to zoom out a little to see its full Height.
 Position this frame within the right-hand column space, resting the bottom of the frame on the bottom margin.

 You can insert the text for your chapter and set the Font to EB Garamond Regular.
-For now it will be more manageable to just work with the first 5 or so lines (or first complete sentence) of your chapter.
+For now, it will be more manageable to just work with the first five or so lines (or the first complete sentence) of your chapter.
 We can add the rest later.

 Bring up Pages 2 and 3 on screen by scrolling down.
 Create two text frames using the Type Tool (T) and adjust the size of these to fit within the two columns on Page 2.
 You can insert the remaining text of your chapter into the first frame.
 Click the small white box at the bottom right of the frame and click into the second frame to link the frames and flow the text into the second frame.